leipero/wine-lp-tkg/README.md

 # wine-lp-tkg
 Personal wine-tkg builds for Lutris.
 Nothing special about it, based on wine-staging.
 Fshack version with AMD FSR community patch.
-FUTEX2 futex_waitv support enabled.

 ## Install
 Extract release to ~/.local/share/lutris/runners/wine/